Nemaha County

 Nemaha County Visitors Committee www.enjoynemahacounty.org

 The community of Auburn is centered in the heart of Nemaha County.
-The town of Calvert and Sheridan merged in 1883 to become the town of Auburn.
+The towns of Calvert (1881) and Sheridan (1868) merged in 1882 to become the town of Auburn.
 A shift in economic emphasis brought the county seat to Auburn from Brownville in 1883.
-The rivalry still existed between Calvert and Sheridan so when the county seat was determined to be Auburn, the community leaders made the decision to locate the courthouse at the top of the hill in the Calvert area, but Courthouse Avenue was built to connect the two areas, with the hope the two former town’s would unite. www.auburn.ne.gov
+The rivalry still existed between Calvert and Sheridan so when the county seat was determined to be Auburn, the community leaders made the decision to locate the courthouse at the top of the hill between the two towns, and Courthouse Avenue was built to connect the two areas.

-The two business districts of Auburn (North and South Auburn) have shopping opportunities for the tourist with gift and antique shops.
+The two business districts of Auburn (North and South Auburn) have shopping opportunities for the tourist.
 The visitor will find plenty of dining options with national fast food chains, but a wide variety of the home cooking atmosphere, steakhouses and the specialty food items of Philly sandwiches, and BBQ.
-Auburn has three Motels one Hotel, and three RV Parks.
+Auburn has two Motels, and two RV Parks.

 A drive around the older parts of Auburn can find a wide variety of historical homes.
 The Italianate style at 18th and K street and 12th and N Streets, Queen Anne style at 1021 17th and 1721 Q streets, Dutch Colonial Revival 17th and O Street, Side Gabled (vernacular) House at 1508 F street.
 Other buildings of interest are the Methodist Church at 1205 L Street, Presbyterian Church, 1322 19th Street, Christian Church, 1100 15th, St Joseph Catholic, 2221 N Street, Old German National Bank at 1920 O Street, Carson National Bank at 1901 N Street, and of course, the Nemaha County Courthouse located at Courthouse Square 19th and O Street.

 NEMAHA VALLEY MUSEUM For the history buff, the Nemaha Valley Museum is located on the south side of historic Courthouse Square in Auburn at 1423 19th Street.
 It displays the history of the area in three buildings and a courtyard and houses the genealogy history of Nemaha County.
-402-274-2608, www.nemahavalleymuseum.org
+402-274-2605 or 402 297-7091, www.nemahavalleymuseum.org

 LEGION MEMORIAL PARK has a National Historic Park designation.
-Legion Park was designated a National Historic Park Site (one of six in the State of Nebraska) because of its unusual structures within the park.
+Legion Park was designated a National Historic Park Site, because of its unusual structures within the park.
 The land was purchased for a park in 1929 by the City of Auburn.
 The granite and limestone building structures were part of the WPA projects of President Roosevelt.
 The material used predominately throughout the park was the red granite boulders found in Nemaha County quarries.
-The park is home to the City swimming pool and feature a bandstand still in use today for church services, special events and music concerts.
+A rock creek dissects the middle of the park for a drainage area and the rock bridges are still used by the pedestrians, The park is home to the City’s swimming pool and features a bandstand used for events and music concerts.
 The gazebo offers a beautiful setting for weddings.
-A rock creek dissects the middle of the park for a drainage area and the rock bridges are still used by the pedestrians, originally designed to accommodate horse and buggy.

-NEMAHA COUNTY VETERANS MEMORIAL.
-Legion Memorial Park, Hwy.
-75 & 10th Streets, is also the site of the Nemaha County Veterans Memorial dedicated May 30, 2011.
+NEMAHA COUNTY VETERANS MEMORIAL is located in Legion Memorial Park, was dedicated May 30, 2011.
 The names of more than 1,000 Veterans are carved into the black granite on one side and murals depicting scenes from the Civil War to present.

-The AUBURN RECREATIONAL COMPLEX is well-known as one of the best in the state.
+The AUBURN RECREATIONAL COMPLEX is located at 6th & Q Street, is well-known as one of the best in the state.
 Since the complex was built in 2001 it has been in constant use hosting state and regional ball tournaments.
-The complex also features a large picnic shelter house for family gatherings and a RV Park that complements the entire area.
-Located at 6th & Q Streets.
+The complex also features a large picnic shelter house for family gatherings, a splash pad, and a RV Park that complements the entire area.
 402-274-3420

 STATE HISTORICAL MARKER FOR THE HALF BREED TRACT